while2/d3graph/README.md

 ## Layout

-d3graph draw nodes hierarchically with there topological order.
-There might be edges between nodes at the same level, while no edge will link non-neighboring levels.
+First of all the nodes are topologically sorted and group by their level.
+Nodes with the same level share the same x-coordinates and group of nodes scatter from left to right uniformly.
+Then an order was optimized in each group to reduce edge intersections.

+Note that some edge may connect nodes with the same level, since the level is defined only by the distance from the initial nodes.
+Good news is that in such a way, no edge will spread over more than 2 levels.